 - He overcame insurmountable odds to build five grand mandirs, consecrating within them the images of Gunatitanand Swami (Akshar) and Bhagwan Swaminarayan (Purushottam).

 - In 1907, he formally established Bochasanwasi Shri Akshar Purushottam Swaminarayan Sanstha (BAPS).

 - Yogiji Maharaj was the fourth spiritual successor of Bhagwan Swaminarayan.

-- He inspired spiritual activities beyond the borders of India, helping Hindus in England, America and parts of Africa to preserve their faith and values.
+- He inspired spiritual activities beyond the borders of India, helping Hindus in Britain, North America and parts of Africa to preserve their faith and values.

 - He initiated children’s and youth activities, promoting personal spirituality and service to society.

 - In 1970, in Islington, he consecrated one of London’s first Hindu mandirs, prophesising the building of this present traditional stone mandir.

 - His life was one of endless service, inspiring sermons, and the sharing of his profound spiritual love.

 - Pramukh Swami Maharaj was the fifth spiritual successor of Bhagwan Swaminarayan and the previous guru of BAPS.